Getting further with SKS

 in the Compute instance names.

 Node affinity is a property of pods that attracts them to a set of nodes.
-Taints, on the other hand, are the opposite: they allow a node to repel a set of pods.
-To discover more about Taints and Toleration, check out the official documentation about taints & tolerations
+Kubernetes taints, on the other hand, are the opposite: they allow a node to repel a set of pods.

-To associate taints on your nodepool workers you can use --nodepool-taint=KEY=VALUE:EFFECT
+To associate taints on your nodepool workers, you can use the --nodepool-taint=KEY=VALUE:EFFECT

 Taints options can be repeated in order to register multiple taints.